-Although current treatments for keratoconus, such as contact lenses and corneal ring implants, can improve vision, they do not treat the underlying cause, corneal weakness.
-As such they do not prevent the keratoconus from progressing.
-Corneal collagen cross-linking aims to address this problem.
+Although current treatments for keratoconus (such as contact lenses and corneal ring implants) can improve vision, they do not treat the underlying cause; corneal weakness.
+As such, they do not prevent the keratoconus from progressing.
+Corneal collagen crosslinking (CXL) aims to address this problem.

 The cornea is made up of many overlapping long strands, termed lamellae, of multiple collagen molecules.
-These act like multiple criss-crossing support ropes across the cornea.
+These act like multiple cross-crossing support ropes across the cornea.
 Collagen is a normal and important part of the structure of many tissues in the body, especially skin.
-Corneal collagen cross-linking (CXL) uses chemicals to form connections, or cross-links, between adjoining strands of collagen.
+CXL uses chemicals to form connections, or cross-links, between adjoining strands of collagen.
 This is currently performed using riboflavin (vitamin B2) and ultraviolet light (UVA).
 Natural occurring collagen cross-linking has been observed in many different tissues within the body including the cornea, teeth and bones.

-The main national regulator for medical treatments in the USA, the Food and Drug Agency (FDA), has announced that they will sponsor a similar trial to assess the safety and effectiveness of CXL for both people with progressive keratoconus and people with progressive corneal thinning and distortion following LASIK, termed “iatrogenic keratoectasia”.
-These studies are due to commence in 2009 and will run at several hospitals across the USA.
+The main national regulator for medical treatments in the USA, the Food and Drug Agency (FDA), announced that they will sponsor a similar trial to assess the safety and effectiveness of CXL for both people with progressive keratoconus and people with progressive corneal thinning and distortion following LASIK, termed “iatrogenic keratoectasia”.
+These studies commenced in 2009 and ran at several hospitals across the USA.

-It is important to understand that collagen cross-linking treatment is not a cure for keratoconus in that significant corneal distortion is expected to remain even after the treatment.
+It is important to understand that CXL is not a cure for keratoconus in that significant corneal distortion is expected to remain even after the treatment.
 Rather, it aims to slow or even halt the progression of the condition.
 After the treatment, it is expected that it will continue to be necessary for individual people to wear spectacles or contact lenses (although a change in the prescription, probably to a lower powered script, may be required).
-As such it is felt likely that the treatment will prevent further deterioration in vision and the need for corneal transplantation.
+As such it is felt likely that the treatment will prevent further deterioration in vision and the need for corneal graft transplant.

-There are several other ways of chemically cross-linking the collagen strands within the cornea, some of these have already been used experimentally on human corneas from eye banks.
-As yet none are available for treating people with keratoconus however it is quite possible that over time different cross-linking treatments other than UVA and riboflavin will be used.
+There are several other ways of chemically cross-linking the collagen strands within the cornea and some of these have already been used experimentally on human corneas from eye banks.
+As yet, none are available for treating people with keratoconus, however, it is quite possible that over time different CXL treatments other than UVA and riboflavin will be used.

-Who is suitable to have corneal collagen cross-linking (Inclusion Criteria)?
+Who is suitable to have CXL (Inclusion Criteria)?

 All patients must sign a written informed consent form (provided after the consultation), and be available for follow-up examinations as required.

-Who cannot be treated with corneal collagen cross-linking (Exclusion Criteria)?
+Who cannot be treated with CXL (Exclusion Criteria)?

-- If the cornea is too thin (usually thickness less than 400 µm at the thinnest point), your surgeon will advise you on this.
+- If the cornea is too thin (usually thickness less than 400 μm at the thinnest point);

 - People with central corneal scars that significantly affect their vision.